-- (a) In the event the grievance is not settled through Step One, it shall be filed by the grievant with the Department Director or his designee within five (5) days following the determination by the Division Director.
-Failure by the grievant to act within the five (5) days shall be deemed to constitute an abandonment of the grievance. - (b) In the event either party requests same, a conference shall be held regarding the grievance between the grievant and his representatives and the Department Director and his designee. - (c) The Department Director or his designee shall render a decision in writing within five (5) days from the date of receipt of the grievance or the date of the conference, whichever is later.
+- (a) In the event the grievance has not been resolved at Step One, then within five (5) days following the determination of the Department Director or his designee, the grievant shall submit the grievance to the City Business Administrator .Failure by the grievant to act within the five (5) days shall be deemed to constitute an abandonment of the grievance. - (b) In the event either party deems it valuable, a meeting shall be held between the Business Administrator or his designee and the grievant and his representative.
+A written answer to said grievance shall be submitted within ten (10) days from receipt of the grievance or the holding of the conference by the Business Administrator, whichever is later.